 After working as a chef in Australia for the past eight years, Chef Victoria Hawach recently returned to the United States and started her own catering business -specializing in Mediterranean food.
-Victoria will be offering charcoal-grilled chicken, wrapped in fresh-baked pita and served with her with her signature garlic sauce.
-She’ll also tabbouleh, hummus and baba ganoush.
+At the market Victoria offers charcoal-grilled chicken, wrapped in fresh-baked pita and served with her with her signature garlic sauce, along with tabbouleh, hummus, baba ganoush and refreshing ice-cold rose water.

 Bethlehem Township, PA

 Switchback Pizza Co.
 (W) (S)